 If all of the above possibilities are exhausted or are not possible after consultation with superiors, paid leave of absence from work may be considered.
 In that case, please contact HR & HR Development.

-Employees can work from home, if the following criteria are met:
+Employees can work from home if the following criteria are met:

-Respective superiors are responsible for proper operation.
+Respective superiors are responsible for proper service operations.

 How can I protect myself and others during meetings?